What is Encephalitis?

 Encephalitis may become a severe health threat depending on its cause, the severity of the initial infection, and the length of time that the condition goes untreated.
 Especially young or elderly patients are at the most significant risk of developing life-threatening complications.

-With treatment, mild encephalitis cases usually resolve within a few weeks and don’t cause long-term or permanent complications.
+With treatment, mild cases usually resolve within a few weeks and don’t cause long-term or permanent complications.
 Severe cases, however, may produce permanent complications, and the worst cases can result in coma or death.

 Long-term or permanent complications may include: